 E8 Visa vs the Portugal D7 Visa

-This visa grants initial residency for one year, with the possibility of renewal and ultimately transitioning to permanent residency and citizenship after five years.
+This visa grants initial residency for one year, with the possibility of renewal and ultimately transitioning to permanent residency after five years.

 E8 Visa vs the Portugal D8 Visa